Behavioral Health Scholars Program (BHSP)

 The BHSP Fellow will:

-• gain knowledge of interprofessional and integrated treatment models to address the behavioral health needs of young people in a variety of settings.
+• Gain knowledge of interprofessional and integrated treatment models to address the behavioral health needs of young people in a variety of settings.

 Participation Commitments